-‘Celebrity Big Brother:’ Second Place Winner Ricky Williams Discusses Different Final Two Outcomes
+‘Celebrity Big Brother’: Second Place Winner Ricky Williams Discusses Different Final Two Outcomes

 Lolo and Dina both had more friends in the house than Ricky did, so it would have been a tough vote no matter which woman he took to the end.
 Dina was the only player left standing who had not won a competition the entire season and might have been his best bet to take to the end if the jurors were going to vote based on the best gameplay.

 This season, the jurors seemed to vote based on friendships and hurt feelings in the house which undoubtedly gave Tamar the upper hand.
-Tom Green and Kato Kaelin had wanted Ricky out of the house very earlier in the game but were never successful in their plan.
+Tom Green and Kato Kaelin had wanted Ricky out of the house very early in the game but were never successful in their plan.
 Despite having issues with Tamar in the end, Tom and Kato’s vote for the reality star to win wasn’t a surprise.

 The cast reunites at the Live Finale and a #BBCeleb winner is crowned!
 Find out which Houseguest won Season 2 now: https://t.co/VNbAZo8l9S pic.twitter.com/E1ddC9zH0c